Annual Review of Chemical and Biomolecular Engineering: History

 The Annual Review of Chemical and Biomolecular Engineering was first published in 2010 by nonprofit publisher Annual Reviews.
 Its founding editor was John Prausnitz.
 In 2018, Prausnitz was succeeded by Michael F. Doherty and Rachel A. Segalman as co-editors.
 Though it was initially published in print, as of 2021 it is only published electronically.

+As of 2023, it is being published as open access, under the Subscribe to Open model.

 Scope and indexing

 The Annual Review of Chemical and Biomolecular Engineering defines its scope as covering significant developments relevant to chemical engineering.
 It includes disciplines such as applied chemistry and biology, physics, and engineering with a focus on the development of chemical products and processes.
-As of 2022, Journal Citation Reports lists the journal's impact factor as 9.700, ranking it fifth of 72 journal titles in the category "Chemistry, Applied" and twelfth of 142 titles in "Engineering, Chemical".
+As of 2025, Journal Citation Reports lists the journal's impact factor as 12.8, ranking it third of 75 journal titles in the category "Chemistry, Applied" and ninth of 175 titles in "Engineering, Chemical".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, CAB Abstracts, EMBASE, and MEDLINE, among others.